BlenderNeko/ComfyUI_Cutoff/README.md

 You can find these nodes under `conditioning>cutoff`

+### SDXL

+The nodes won't throw any errors when used with SDXL, but at least for 0.9 I didn't found it to be working that well.

 Finally, Here are some example images that you can load into ComfyUI:

 ![first example generation of a cute girl, white shirt with green tie, red shoes, blue hair, yellow eyes, pink skirt using cutoff](https://github.com/BlenderNeko/ComfyUI_Cutoff/blob/master/examples/ComfyUI_00671_.png)